PacioIgnacio/Non-Polar-Solvation/README.md

-In this work, Molecular Dynamics technique (explicit model) was perform using GROMOS simulation software to calculate the van der Waals free energy of cavity-formation of 20 alanine peptides divided in extended and helix configurations, ranging from 1 to 10, and compare the numerical results with two impliciti solvent models models: the standard model based on the molecular surface of the solute (SASA), and a new methodology which has a closer physical meaning modeling the solute as an uncharged capacitor.
+In this work, Molecular Dynamics technique (explicit model) was perform using GROMOS simulation software to calculate the van der Waals free energy of cavity-formation of 20 alanine peptides divided in extended and helix configurations, ranging from 1 to 10, and compare the numerical results with two impliciti solvent models: the standard model based on the molecular surface of the solute (SASA), and a new methodology which has a closer physical meaning modeling the solute as an uncharged capacitor.

 ### Notes: ###